 Here is where you will find a lot of great beaches and popular spots to enjoy, starting with Glenelg.

-This town has the most popular of the Adelaide beaches which allows for relaxing day on the sand mixed in with dips in the water, great cafes to eat and drink before the beachfront turns into a cruisy nightlife scene after dark.
+This town has the most popular of the Adelaide beaches which allow for relaxing day on the sand mixed in with dips in the water, great cafes to eat and drink before the beachfront turns into a cruisy nightlife scene after dark.

-For those more inclined to ride the waves to the shore rather than lie on the sand Boomer Beach is the place to go.
+For those more inclined to ride the waves to the shore rather than lie on the sand, Boomer Beach is the place to go.

-Finding a nice spot to eat out is easy in Adelaide and also a challenge if you are up for it.
+Finding a sweet spot to eat out is easy in Adelaide and also a challenge if you are up for it.
 Discovering chic backside streets and laneways full of fantastic local food is both a tasty and cheap way to get a feed.

-For those not disposed to the art of walkabout, head to Rundle St for some nice restaurants that won’t kill the cash, before heading to the East End Market full with 200 stalls open daily.
+For those not disposed to the art of walkabout, head to Rundle St for some excellent restaurants that won’t kill the cash, before heading to the East End Market full with 200 stalls open daily.

-The place to be is Hindley Street featuring Reds Square Bar and Swish whilst the rest of the town throws a deluxe of boozy pubs and great live acts such as the Exeter and The Governor Hindmarsh Hotel, or simple The Gov.
+The place to be is Hindley Street featuring Reds Square Bar and Swish while the rest of the town throws a deluxe of boozy pubs and great live acts such as the Exeter and The Governor Hindmarsh Hotel, or simple The Gov.

-Find yourself amongst a rowdy nightclub scene or go pint for pint at the pub in a city that belies its quiet afternoon personality.
+Find yourself amongst a rowdy nightclub scene or go pint for a pint at the pub in a city that belies its quiet afternoon personality.